The Silly Scoville Scale

 5,000,000 Scovilles

-We’ve moved beyond the hot pepper, but the Silly Scovilles Scale doesn’t stop there.
+We’ve moved beyond the hot pepper, but the silly Scoville scale doesn’t stop there.
 Capsaicin, the hot stuff that is in peppers, is used in high-grade pepper spray to temporarily blind people.

 I don’t know what this feels like, but if I ever find out, I don’t think I’ll be worried about the pain as much as the jail time.

-If you enjoyed the Silly Scoville Scale, please share your favorite one with your hot sauce loving, spicy pepper eating, indigestion suffering friends.
+If you enjoyed the Silly Scoville Scale, please share it with your hot sauce loving, spicy pepper eating, indigestion-suffering friends.

-Use hashtag #SillyScovilles to share your funny hot pepper story with us!
-We’ll be looking out for it.
+Use @peppergeek to share your funny hot pepper story with us!
+We’ll be looking out for them.

 Calvin Thumbnail